Carter Coughlin

-Early life and high school
+Early life

 Coughlin grew up in Eden Prairie, Minnesota and attended Eden Prairie High School, where he played basketball and football.
 He helped lead the Eagles to back-to-back state championships as a sophomore and junior.
 As a senior, he recorded 35 tackles, 7.0 tackles for loss, two pass breakups and one fumble recovery.
 He was named first-team All-State and played in the All-American Bowl.
 A 4-star recruit, Coughlin committed to Minnesota over offers from Iowa, Michigan State, Ohio State, Pittsburgh, Oregon, and Wisconsin.

 College career

 Coughlin played in 11 games as a true freshman and finished the season with 25 tackles including four tackles for loss and two sacks.
 He became a starter at outside linebacker going into his sophomore season and was named honorable mention All-Big Ten Conference after leading the Golden Gophers with 11.5 for a loss and 6.5 sacks.
 As a junior, Coughlin recorded 48 tackles and led the team with 9.5 sacks, 15 tackles for loss and four forced fumbles and was named second-team All-Big Ten.
 Coughlin was named second-team All-Big Ten again as a senior after making 49 tackles with 9.5 for loss and 4.5 sacks.